-Check out video at the bottom of this post to see how quick and simple this Starbucks copycat Iced Brown Sugar Shaken Espresso recipe is!
+Check out the video to see how quick and simple this Starbucks copycat Iced Shaken Espresso recipe is!
 Please subscribe to my YouTube channel if you haven’t already, and be sure to hit the bell button on YouTube to be notified when all of my video recipes go live along with the written ones!
 Let’s get brewing!

 Let’s check out Starbucks’ official description of the beverage: